jharbieh-microsoft/copilot/README.md

 ### Machine Learning
 Predictive models based on data and statistics
 1. Anomaly Detection: Systems that detect unusual patterns or events, enabling pre-emptive action
-2. Computer Visiion: Applications that interpret visual input from cameras, images or videos
+2. Computer Vision: Applications that interpret visual input from cameras, images or videos
 3. Matural Language Processing: Applications that can interpret and draw insights from written or spoken language
 4. Conversational AI: AI agents or bots that can engage in dialogs with human users